 This rebranding of Indigenous places using institutions named in toadyish tribute to British figures would mark the first of many times that the street would become a reflection of the city itself.
 Over the road’s two centuries of existence, that became a reliable koan: As Yonge Street goes, so goes Toronto.

-And so when tragedy strikes the street—as it did on a sunny Monday afternoon, when a van careened into the sidewalk where Yonge meets Finch, leaving 10 dead, 15 wounded, and a city reeling—the shockwaves are felt all along it.
-For people around the world who have visited Toronto, or have friends and family who live here, the attack on the street—which occupies a strange psychic space—hits close to home.
+And so when tragedy strikes the street—as it did on a sunny Monday afternoon, when a van careered into the sidewalk where Yonge meets Finch, leaving 10 dead, 15 wounded, and a city reeling—the shockwaves are felt all along it.
+For people around the world who have visited Toronto, or have friends and family who live here, the attack on the street—which seems to occupy as wide a psychic space as it does a physical one—hits close to home.
 But for the hundreds of thousands who live their lives between a farm in Queensville, Ont. and a 25-storey office building that houses the Toronto Star, the tragedy happened just down the road.

 When the city rose up against Upper Canada’s British colonial government, Yonge Street was the hub of the revolt; Mackenzie’s Rebellion, which would go on to spur the British North America Act which created the Province of Canada, was fomented in a tavern owned by John Montgomery, who ran two pubs on Yonge alone.
 Indeed, when Toronto was seen as a tavern town in the 1800s, Yonge Street had the most of any street in Upper Canada, making it a destination for stagecoaches.